Table of Contents

-The value of embedding analytics
+The value of embedding analytics in your app

 Embedding analytics helps you increase your win rate, decrease churn, and deliver an analytical experience that ensures you will grow your customers.

-There are many considerations from features and functions to the business relationship you will have with the analytics provider you choose.
-So we’ve rounded up 5 key capabilities all modern BI tools should have if you are to embed them into your software product to compete on analytics and deliver significant value to your end users.
+There are many considerations, from features and functions to the business relationship you will have with the analytics provider you choose.
+So we’ve rounded up 5 key capabilities all modern BI tools should have if you are to embed them into your software product to compete on analytics and deliver significant value to your end-users.